saurabtanej/ha-microservice-arch/README.md

 - Prometheus is pull based monitoring tool.
 - With Prometheus, we can also capture custom metrics specific to the applications.
 We can also add varios prometheus exporter for better visibility around the system.
 - Grafana[https://grafana.com/docs/] is also an open source Cloud Native for better visiulization of your system and application insights.

+## Future Improvements

+- Add more tests for eks cluster and aurora cluster.
+- Integrate ArgoCD for application deployment and make use of argo rollout for canary deployment to reduce the blast radious.

 ## Contact